 If you live in a listed or conservation property that is single glazed, heritage window specialists such as Timbawood can replace the windows with slimline double glazing – which looks exactly like single glazing – while keeping the original frames in place.

-At Timbawood we specialise in bespoke timber windows and doors for period, listed and conservation properties, including sash windows, casement windows, front doors, french doors, fire doors and bifold doors.
+At Timbawood, we specialise in bespoke timber windows and timber doors for period, listed and conservation properties, including sash windows, casement windows, custom French doors and timber fire doors.
 To speak to one of our specialists about your project, or to request a free quote or survey, please get in touch.